ShashankDhondiyal/coding-practice/leetcode/LeetCode.md

 ## Evaluate Boolean Binary Tree

-You are given the root of a full binary tree with the following properties:
+> You are given the root of a full binary tree with the following properties:

 1. Leaf nodes have either the value 0 or 1, where 0 represents False and 1 represents True.
 2. Non-leaf nodes have either the value 2 or 3, where 2 represents the boolean OR and 3 represents the boolean AND.

-**Examples**
+**Examples:**

 | Input | Ouput |
 | --- | --- |